LTabaro/GenAI-Avatar-Generator/README.md

 ---

 ## Features
-- Studio-grade avatar generation.
-- Immersive story generation with dynamic visuals.
-- Narration support with cutting-edge text-to-speech.
-- Vegas-themed customization options.
-- Comprehensive AI prompt library.

 * **Studio-Grade Avatar Generation**: Create ultra-realistic, game-ready avatars using state-of-the-art AI.
 * **Story Mode**: Generate rich, engaging narratives for your characters.
 From casino heists to intergalactic adventures, your imagination is the limit.
-* * **Dynamic Visuals & Audio**: Bring stories to life with AI-powered narration and stunning visuals.
+* **Dynamic Visuals & Audio**: Bring stories to life with AI-powered narration and stunning visuals.
 * **Vegas-Themed Customization**: Tailor your avatars and stories with a Vegas-inspired aesthetic, perfect for extending the world of Vegas Infinite.
 * **AI Prompts Library**: Get inspired with pre-designed prompts or add your own to craft unique avatars and storylines.